jasonjoo2010/rrl/README.md

 * `max-table-size SIZE` - the maximum number of responses to be tracked at one time.
 When exceeded, rrl stops rate limiting new responses.
 Defaults to 100000.

 * `report-only` -  Do not drop requests/responses when rates are exceeded, only log metrics.
 Defaults to false.

+* `reject-request` - Actively reject requests when rates are exceeded instead of no-reply.
+It only works with `requests-per-second`.
+Defaults to false.

 ## Mitigate Wildcard Flooding with the metadata Plugin